-- (i) Clerical mistakes during client onboarding process, staff oversight in handling client profile updates, inaccurate input of client data, and deficiencies in BCAN generation process and system design were common reasons that led to multiple BCANs being generated and assigned to the same client. - (ii) Misinterpretation of rules resulted in assignment of different BCANs to segregated portfolios under the same fund company sharing the same company registration number.
+- (i) Clerical mistakes during client onboarding process, staff oversight in handling client profile updates, and inaccurate input of client data were common reasons that led to multiple BCANs being generated and assigned to the same client. - (ii) Some CCEPs assigned multiple BCANs to clients for whom the CCEP has maintained multiple account records.
+In this circumstance, the CCEP has already assigned a BCAN to the client's first account but subsequently, further assigned another BCAN when the client set up a second account, resulting in two BCANs assigned for the same client at the same time.

-Inaccurate CID and BCAN client type provided in the BCAN-CID Mapping File
+Accurate and Up-to-date Information in the BCAN-CID Mapping File